 Photo of Robert

-My first book, "Data Visualization: charts, maps and interactive graphics" was published by CRC Press and the American Statistical Society in 2019.
-The next is "Bayesian Meta-Analysis: a practical introduction", co-written with Professor Gian Luca di Tanna, scheduled to be published by CRC Press in 2025.
-We have started an online forum and blog, "the Bayesian Meta-Analysis Network" at bayesian-ma.net.
+The next is "Bayesian Meta-Analysis: a practical introduction", co-written with Professor Gian Luca Di Tanna, scheduled to be published by CRC Press in June 2025.
+We are launching an accompanying website at bayesian-ma.net.

 A list of publications — peer-reviewed papers, commissioned articles, posters, talks, reports — is available via the link above.